Meskheti: Meskhetian Turks

 Meskhetian Turks are the former inhabitants of the Meskheti region of Georgia along the border with Turkey.
 They were deported to Central Asia during November 15–25, 1944 by Joseph Stalin and settled within Kazakhstan, Kyrgyzstan, and Uzbekistan.
 Of the 120,000 forcibly deported in cattle-trucks a total of 10,000 perished.
 Today they are dispersed over a number of other countries of the former Soviet Union.
 There are 500,000 to 700,000 Meskhetian Turks in exile in Azerbaijan and Central Asia.
-Most Meskhetian Turks are Sunni Hanafi Muslims.
+Most Meskhetian Turks are Sunni Muslims.